veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ### Introduction to Multitrack Capabilities

-E-RTMP has introduced support for multitrack streaming, offering increased flexibility in audio and video streaming through the use of a track index (a.k.a., **trackId**).
-This feature allows for the serialization of multiple tracks over a single [[RTMP](#rtmp)] connection and stream channel. \
+E-RTMP has introduced support for multitrack streaming, offering increased flexibility in audio and video streaming through the use of a track index (i.e., **audioTrackId and videoTrackId**).
+This feature allows for the serialization of multiple tracks over a single E-RTMP connection and stream channel. \
 &nbsp; \
 It's important to note that multitrack support is designed to augment, not replace, the option of using multiple streams for streaming.
-While both multiple streams and multitrack can potentially address the same use cases, the choice between them will depend on the specific capabilities of your RTMP implementation and requirements.
+While both multiple streams and multitrack can potentially address the same use cases, the choice between them will depend on the specific capabilities of your E-RTMP implementation and requirements.
 In certain cases, multitrack may not be the most efficient option.

 ### Multitrack Sample Use Cases